gowth6m/gowth6m/README.md

 ### Hi there, I'm Gowtham - Computer Science student at University of Exeter!

 - 🌱 I’m currently learning everything 😂
-- 🤖 Favorite programming language: either Python
+- 🤖 Favorite programming language: Python
 - ⚡  Fun fact: I love to draw and do powerlifting 🏋🏻‍

 ### Languages and Tools: